Doxorubicin liposome (Injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you have liver disease or heart disease (especially congestive heart failure, or CHF) before you receive this medicine.
-Also tell your doctor if you have had chemotherapy or radiation treatment in the past.
+- Tell your doctor if you are breastfeeding, or if you have liver disease or heart disease.
+Tell your doctor if you have received previous cancer medicine or radiation treatment.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.